 Some of the steps outlined in the Mobile Equity Compliance Roadmap include:

-• Define what “compliance” will look like for your company.
+- Define what “compliance” will look like for your company.
 For some companies, compliance is a continuum, while for others it is an absolute.
-It depends on factors such as your company culture, risk tolerance, and industry.
+It depends on many factors, including your company culture, your risk tolerance, and your industry.
 Choose the path that best suits your culture and needs.

-• Determine how many equity staff members you have internally and what their roles are versus what you may need to outsource.
+- Determine how many equity staff members you have internally and their roles versus what you may need to outsource.

 Step 3: Develop a policy that includes communication with mobile employees and internal stakeholders

-• Mobility team: employees requiring mobile reporting, based on assignment, transfer, or non-traditional mobile employees
+- Mobility team: Employees requiring mobile reporting, based on assignment, transfer, in-formal mobile employees

 Consistent communication along with following our roadmap will help you understand the key issues to consider for your equity-based compensation plans, identify potential areas of tax compliance gaps that may need to be addressed, and determine the next steps for implementing a process to minimize your compliance concerns.